OpenDataHack/Can-you-beat-the-average-/README.md

-The aim of our project is to raise awareness of the overuse of resources and high emissions across the world, which are driving climate change and destroying habitatis world-over.
+The aim of our project is to raise awareness of the overuse of resources and high emissions across the world, which are driving climate change and destroying habitats world-over.
 In order to motivate this, we have developed a Shiny App which enables the user to input details of their journeys, including mode of transport, starting location, end destination, and then compare their consequent carbon footprint with the national average of their home country.
 By